 Optional Sub-Concentration in Patent & Technology

 The IP Concentration also offers an optional Sub-Concentration (specialty) in Patent and Technology law.
 Students selecting that specialty must complete 12 units (as part of the 16) in designated courses.
-Read the Concentration Requirements for more information.
+Read the Concentration Requirements - IP Concentration for more information.